Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Introduction

 \end{itemize}

 The rest of this article is organized as follows.
 Section \ref{Sec: System,channel,signal model} outlines the system, channel, and signal models.
 The design of the proposed plug-in RIS is elaborated in Section \ref{Sec: Plug-in RIS Structure}.
 Analytical expression as an upper bound for ABER performance is derived in Section \ref{Sec: Theoretical analysis}.
-Simulation results are displayed in Section \ref{Sec: Sim results}, followed by the conclusion of this study in Section \ref{Sec: Conclusion}.
+Simulation results are displayed in Sections \ref{Sec: Sim results} and \ref{Sec:Illustrative Results (MU)} for single-user and multi-user cases, respectively, followed by the conclusion of this study in Section \ref{Sec: Conclusion}.

-\textit{Notation}: In this paper, bold lowercase and uppercase letters denote column vectors and matrices, respectively.
+\blfootnote{ \textit{Notation}: In this paper, bold lowercase and uppercase letters denote column vectors and matrices, respectively.
 The symbols $(.)^H$, $(.)^T$, $(.)^*$ $|.|$, $||.||$, and $\diag(.)$ stand for Hermitian, transpose, conjugate, absolute value, norm, and diagonalization, respectively.
 The operator $\mathbb{E}[.]$ shows the expected value, $\mathcal{R}(.)$ denotes the real component of a complex number, and operator $\circ$ represents the Hadamard (element-wise) product.
 The notation $\mathcal{CN}(\mu,\sigma^2)$ represents the complex Gaussian distribution with mean $\mu$ and variance $\sigma^2$, while $\mathcal{N}(\mu,\sigma^2)$ denotes the Gaussian distribution with mean $\mu$ and variance $\sigma^2$.
 The identity matrix of dimension $n$ is represented as $\mathbf{I}_n$, while the vector comprising all zeros and ones of size $n$ is denoted by $\mathbf{0}_n$ and $\mathbf{1}_n$, respectively.
 Additionally, $\mathcal{U}(a,b)$ indicates a uniform distribution parameterized by $a$ and $b$.
 The $Q$-function is denoted and defines as $Q(x) = \frac{1}{\sqrt{2 \pi}}\int_x^{\infty} \exp{(-\frac{u^2}{2})} du$.
-It is worth mentioning that in this paper, the variable $i$ is employed as a local variable, and its assigned value within each equation is applicable only to that equation.
+It is worth mentioning that in this paper, the variable $i$ is employed as a local variable, and its assigned value within each equation is applicable only to that equation.}